nf-core/taxprofiler/docs/output.md

 <summary>Output files</summary>

 - `downstream_samplesheets/`
-  - `mag.csv`: Only for paired-end reads
+  - `mag.csv`: input sheet for nf-core/mag with paths to nf-core/taxprofiler preprocessed (corresponding to what is saved with `--save_analysis_ready_fastqs`)

 </details>